Student FAQs for COVID-19

 What if I forgot my phone I don't have a device to use for the QR system?

 What has the University put in place to ensure appropriate cleaning of communal spaces?

 The University’s cleaning standard is guided by the Safe Work Australia COVID-19 Information for Workplaces, Tertiary Education, Cleaning.
-Daily cleaning takes place within student-facing spaces and highly populated areas with supplementary cleaning possibly required as specified in the subject's safety risk assessment.
+Professional daily cleaning takes place within student-facing spaces and highly populated areas with supplementary cleaning possibly required as specified in the subject's safety risk assessment.

-Recognising everyone’s role in health and safety, we encourage all students to:
+Recognising everyone’s role in health and safety, the University requires all students to:

 - sanitise their hands regularly,

 - maintain suitable physical distance,

-- do not attend campus if you feel unwell
+- do not attend campus if you feel unwell, and

 If you need support from the University while you are self-isolating please contact the student wellbeing team.